 Slow Cooker Zucchini Italiano Casserole Recipe

-First let’s visit a family favorite – Slow Cooker Zucchini Italiano Casserole.
-This is cheesy and tasty and when I serve this I never have leftovers!
-That’s pretty good when you’re talking Zucchini.
+This zucchini recipe is a family favorite – Slow Cooker Zucchini Italiano Casserole.
+It is cheesy and tasty and when I serve this I never have leftovers!
+That’s a pretty good outcome when you’re talking Zucchini.

 Zucchini Relish Recipe

 I love the idea of preserving my garden harvest.
-It takes the pressure of using up all the zucchini during the growing season off……just how much zucchini can you serve up in a 2-3 month period without the family threatening mutiny.
-“Sister Jo’s Zucchini Relish” is absolutely yummy and a great way to use up all those baseball bat sized zucchini that you have on hand in September.
+It takes off the pressure of using up all the zucchini during the growing season.
+After all, just how much zucchini can you serve up in a 2-3 month period without the family threatening mutiny/ “Sister Jo’s Zucchini Relish” is absolutely yummy and a great way to use up all those baseball bat sized zucchini that you have on hand in September.

 Bread & Butter Zucchini Pickles Recipe

-And now a little drum roll for a new zucchini recipe!
+And now for a new zucchini recipe!
 Zucchini and Tomatoes Au Gratin

 - 3 tbs. chopped onion